zextras/tech-doc/source/carbonio/_management/restorestrategies.rst

    zextras$ carbonio backup doItemRestore {Account name or id} {item_id} [attr1 value1 [attr2 value2...]]

-.. _account_restore:
+.. _restore_on_new_account:

 Restore on New Account
 ======================

-The **Restore on New Account** and the **Account Restore** procedures allow you to restore the content of a mailbox as it was in a given moment in time.
-While they share the same CLI options, the differences between the two are in the status of the account and in how the mailbox will be restored: If the account was deleted, it can be restored with the **same accountID**--Account Restore, whereas if the account is still in use, it is possible to restore it into a completely new account, i.e., with a completely new **accountID**.
+The **Restore on New Account** and the :ref:`restore-account` procedures allow you to restore the content of a mailbox as it was in a given moment in time.
+The differences between the two are in the status of the account and in how the mailbox will be restored: If the account was deleted, it can be restored with the **same accountID** (Account Restore), whereas if the account is still in use, it is possible to restore it into a completely new account, i.e., with a completely new **accountID**.

 The source account is not changed in any way, so it is possible to recover one or more deleted items in a user’s account without actually